How small business owners can prevent employee discrimination lawsuits

-As we mentioned in “Employment Discriminations Lawsuits: Case Studies,” the cost of illegal discrimination and harassment lawsuits are ghastly.
-That’s why it’s important to take every measure to ensure you treat employees equally – especially when they belong to a protected class (i.e., women, people with disabilities, minorities, religious groups, individuals over age 40, etc.).
+As we mentioned in “Employment discrimination lawsuits: case studies,” the costs of illegal discrimination and harassment lawsuits can be ghastly.
+That’s why it’s important to take every measure to ensure you treat employees equally – especially when they belong to a protected class (women, people with disabilities, minorities, religious groups, individuals over age 40, etc.).

 To help your business avoid a costly and reputation-damaging employment lawsuit, here are some tips that can help you adhere to Equal Employment Opportunity laws when hiring, firing, managing, and promoting employees:

 Understand Equal Employment Opportunity laws and follow them